-Elizabeth (she/her) is a PhD Candidate in TLPL with a specialization in Teacher Education and Professional Development.
-She studies digital literacy and civic education with a focus on how students can better find social and political information they can trust online.
-A former middle school social studies teacher, Elizabeth earned her B.A. in Politics from Ursinus College and her M.S.Ed. in Teaching, Learning, and Leadership from the University of Pennsylvania.
+Dr. Elizabeth Reynolds (she/her) is a Postdoctoral Associate in TLPL.
+She completed her Ph.D. in Teaching and Learning, Policy and Leadership with a specialization in Teacher Education and Professional Development at the University of Maryland, College Park in 2026.
+She studies digital media literacy and social studies education with a focus on how students can find social and political information they can trust online.
+A former middle school social studies and humanities teacher, Elizabeth earned her B.A. in Politics from Ursinus College and her M.S.Ed. in Teaching, Learning, and Leadership from the University of Pennsylvania.

 McGrew, S., Reynolds, E. C., & Glass, A. C. (2024).
 The problem with perspective: Students’ and teachers’ teasoning about credibility during discussions of online sources.
 Cognition and Instruction. https://doi.org/10.1080/07370008.2024.2340981